This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Alfredo Sauce is usually served with Fettuccine Pasta.
+• Over Pasta – Alfredo is most commonly served with Fettuccine Pasta.
 The long, thick Fettuccine noodles mop up the luscious sauce so you don’t miss a drop.
-Spaghetti or linguine work too.
+Any type of pasta will work: spaghetti, linguine, or even small-cuts like penne and rotini.
 You could also try your hand at making some homemade pasta.

-You can also add some protein to your pasta like grilled chicken, shrimp or even Garlic Butter Steak Bites.
+• Mix-Ins: You can also top with your favorites, like grilled chicken (Chicken Alfredo – YUM), Pan Seared Shrimp, or Garlic Butter Steak Bites.

 Storage and Reheating Tips